-The results of these simulations are shown in Figure 6.2.
-In the insurance only scenario, the expected damage is unchanged (as expected) from the base case, and premiums of 170K per year are computed using this premium loading factor.
-The expected total costs, including premium payment up until the time of the catastrophe, are 8 ME.
-With the higher (and probably more likely) premium loading factor of 1000%, the premiums are close to a million euro per year and the expected total costs are therefore quite high, at 34 ME.
-However, it can be seen that insurance has an effect remarkably similar (from a purely financial perspective) to that of the floodgate.
+In the insurance-only scenario, the expected damage is unchanged (as expected) from the base case, and premiums of €170,000 per year are computed using this premium loading factor.
+The expected total costs, including premium payment up to the time of the catastrophe, are $\in 8m$.
+With the higher (and probably more likely) premium loading factor of 1,000 percent, the premiums are close to €1m per year and the expected total costs are therefore quite high, at \in 34m.
+However, it can be seen that insurance has a remarkably similar effect (from a purely financial perspective) to a floodgate.
 Upon reflection, the reason for this is clear.
 Insurance is intended to limit rather than prevent losses.
 It can do this quite effectively.
-Examination of the uncertainty bands also shows the role of insurance as an uncertainty-reducing mechanism.
-In comparison with the floodgate, the insurance policy reduces the uncertainty quite effectively (by passing it on to the insurer in the form of a contract).
-However, this case also illustrates the drawback to insurance, which is that it can be an expensive option if the event doesn't happen, and the costs are sensitively dependent upon the premium loading factor.
-Another significant factor, that is not illustrated by this plot, is the risk that the insurer may withdraw coverage.
+Examination of the uncertainty bands also shows the role of insurance as an uncertaintyreducing mechanism.
+In comparison with floodgates, the insurance policy reduces the uncertainty quite effectively (by passing it on to the insurer in the form of a contract).
+However, this case also illustrates the drawback to insurance, which is that it can be an expensive option if the event fails to happen, with the costs being sensitively dependent upon the premium loading factor.
+Another significant factor, which is not illustrated by this plot, is the risk that the insurer may withdraw coverage.
 If a structural measure is put in place, the decision maker retains more control over the mitigation option.
-If an insurer withdraws coverage or goes bankrupt, then the policy holder is placed back in the position from which they started with no benefit from the policy and no future protection.
+If an insurer withdraws coverage or goes bankrupt, then the policy holder is placed back in the position from which he/she started with no benefit from the policy and no future protection.